-The assessments are required under the federal Clean Water Act.
+Assessments are required under the federal Clean Water Act.
 They are used to determine whether water bodies meet their intended uses, such as being suitable for fishing or swimming.
-Learn more about assessments: Impaired Waters and Total Maximum Daily Load (TMDL)/303(d) studies
+Learn more: Impaired Waters and Total Maximum Daily Load (TMDL)/303(d) studies

 - Lake and stream water clarity data (citizen gathered)

 - Watershed pollutant load monitoring data